Wondering how to mix travel in while working, especially with a full time job?

 While it won’t be simple, it can be even more rewarding by not only keeping your bank account in the black and your career moving forward but also allowing you to see all the amazing things this world can offer.

 There are even a lot of jobs that you can do while you’re on the road.
-There are plenty of students searching for editors, or searching topics like write paper for me reviews, so jobs in academic editing and writing can be relatively easy to pick up.
+There are plenty of students searching for editors, so jobs in academic editing and writing can be relatively easy to pick up.

 Have a tip about work and travel?
 We’d love to hear about it.